Explore the Hamptons

 Shinnecock Hills

-Home to Shinnecock Hills Golf Club, host of the 2026 U.S. Open.
+Home to Shinnecock Hills Golf Club, host of the U.S. Open (returning in 2036).
 The course is private, but the surrounding area has lovely scenic drives along Tuckahoe Road and the Shinnecock Canal.
 Stop at the Shinnecock Canal Maritime Museum to learn about the area’s commercial fishing heritage.

 East Quogue